uday-rana/codeshift/README.md

 npm install
 ```

-- To run the program without prefixing `node`, within the project directory, run `npm install -g .` or `npm link`:
+- To be able to run the program without prefixing `node`, run `npm install -g .` or `npm link` within the project directory:

 ```bash
 npm install -g .